adrian-bardossy/interview-ansible-terraform-assignment/README.md

 - Terraform Init / Validate / Plan / Apply
 - Copy SSH key to  Ansible instance (`/home/ubuntu/`)
 - Upload git ansible config `ansible/` directory to Ansible instance
-- Generate `inventory.ini` from Terraform outputs and copy it to Ansible instance
+- Generate `inventory.ini` dynamically from Terraform outputs and copy it to Ansible instance
 - Wait for Ansible instance bootstrap script to finish and make ansible available for ansible-playbook
 - Run Ansible playbook on the ansible instance